-A history of Greg Fryer’s background in guitars and guitar products:
+A history of my background in guitars and guitar products:

-I bought my first guitar when I was in high school aged 16.
-This was bought from my schoolmate Earl Montague for $45.00 and was a cheaply made Stratocaster copy guitar.
+In 1973 I bought my first guitar when I was at high school.
+This was a cheap Stratocaster copy guitar and was bought from my schoolfriend Earl Montague for $45.00

-After I left high school and started working at my first full time job, and I worked with Peter Rochfort who was an experienced amateur guitarist and also played bass.
+After I left high school and started working at my first full time job, I worked with Peter Rochfort who was an experienced amateur guitarist and also played bass.
 Peter had the largest record collection of anyone I had ever met and encouraged me to play more guitar.
 In 1977 we formed a band which played cover versions of songs.
+We practiced relentlessly and had a great time with this band which featured Les Waterhouse on lead vocals.

 In around 1978 I began playing guitar semi-professionally in other rock bands in the Sydney area.
 At that time I also began experimenting with guitar repair/making and with making treble boosters after instruction in those areas from my friend Nick Thurn who was experienced in electronics and a very good professional guitarist.